markgbeckett/zx81/husband_forth/README.md

 	jp (hl) 		; Execute next display line
 ```

-The R register incremeents to 0xDE after the Z80 executes `ei`, then increments to 0xDF after the Z80 executes `jp (hl)`, and then increments 32 more times as the Z80 executes the 32 characters in the current row of the display buffer, before it wraps around and triggers the maskable interrupt.
+The R register increments to 0xDE after the Z80 executes `ei`, then increments to 0xDF after the Z80 executes `jp (hl)`, and then increments 32 more times as the Z80 executes the 32 characters in the current row of the display buffer, before it wraps around and triggers the maskable interrupt.

 In Husband Forth (and ZX81 BASIC), interrupt mode 1 is used to execute the routine at address 0x38.
-This routine loops through the 24 character rows of the display and eight pixel rows per character row, to generate the display.
+This routine loops through the 24 character rows of the display (tracked in the C register) and eight pixel rows per character row (tracked in the B register), to generate the main display.

-This routine is reproduced below:
+This maskable-interrupt routine is reproduced below:

 ```
 M_INT:	dec c			; Decrement scan-line counter